engraving-challenges/main/miscellaneous.md

 ### What are `.md` files?

-`.md` files are plain text files (similar to `.txt` files) with formatting in [Markdown](http://en.wikipedia.org/wiki/Markdown).
+`.md` files are [plain text](miscellaneous.md#plain-text) files (similar to `.txt` files) with formatting in [Markdown](http://en.wikipedia.org/wiki/Markdown).
 Many websites like GitHub can display Markdown-formatted files nicely formatted.
+You can edit these files with [any text editor](miscellaneous.md#editing-text-files).

 ### Plain text

 We say that data is stored in plain text files if these files are human-readable.
 In other words, when you open a plain text file in a text editor you will see _text_.
-If you see garbage, like this: `xڭ\I#|vܗɐЏLFV&Y\mUe6OKҡ` then it's not a plain text file.
+If you see garbage, like this: `xڭ\I#???|vܗɐЏL???????FV&Y\mUe6OKҡ` then it's not a plain text file.

 `.txt` and `.md` files are examples of plain text formats.